 In regard to standing, the Supreme Court agreed with the circuit court's contention that "the risk of future identity theft alone [did] not constitute an injury in fact for the purpose of showing standing."
 However, the court pointed out that West Virginia recognized claims for breach of confidentiality in Morris v.
 Consolidation Coal Co., 446 S.E.2d 648 (W. Va.
 1994): "a patient does have a cause of action for the breach of the duty of confidentiality against a treating physician who wrongfully divulges confidential information."
-Therefore, the plaintiffs' legal interest in the confidentiality is breached.
+Therefore, the plaintiffs' legal interest in the confidentiality of their medical information leads to a particularized and actual injury when that confidentiality is breached.
 In addition, the court addressed the claim for invasion of privacy, noting that a "declaration in an action for damages founded on an invasion of the right of privacy ... need not allege that special damages resulted from the invasion."
 Therefore, since the plaintiffs had alleged an invasion of their "concrete, particularized, and actual" legal interest in privacy, they did not need to show injury.